5 Things to Remember When Tailgating

 Eating mid-drink binge is also not a bad idea.
 There will most likely be food at this event so be sure to chow down on whatever is being offered off of the BBQ.

-Speaking of food, it is also important that you bring things that you can contribute to throw on the grill.
+Speaking of food, it is also important that you bring things that you can contribute to throwing on the grill.
 Remember no one at this event cares if you are gluten-free or vegan.
 So be sure to bring something that suits your dietary needs.

-This being said, make sure you don’t bring something embarrassing like kale or gluten free pretzels that you want to be thrown on there.
+This being said, make sure you don’t bring something embarrassing like kale or gluten-free pretzels that you want to be thrown on there.
 No one else will eat it, you will look lame for bringing it and will be too embarrassed to whip it out anyway.

 5. Watch your consumption

-Remember this is an all day event and you are going to be drinking for many hours and will look extremely lame if you pass out at the pregame.
+Remember this is an all-day event and you are going to be drinking for many hours and will look extremely lame if you pass out at the pregame.

 This can be avoided by not only eating but ensuring that you are not trying to show off how much you can drink right off of the bat.